 Electron beam lithography, often referred to as e-beam lithography or EBL, is a versatile tool capable of making almost any kind of pattern imaginable within nanotechnology.
 Electron beam lithography is a maskless direct write lithography technique initially developed in the 1950s and refined ever since to a level where the state-of-the-art electron beam tools today can make dense sub-20 nm structures and sub-10 nm sparser structures.

-The strengths of electron beam lithography are mainly:
+The strengths of EBL are mainly:

 - Resolution: possible to create nanostructures with dimensions below 10 nm in any thinkable configuration

 - Overlay accuracy: the overlay accuracy of modern electron beam tools isare better than 20 nm

 - Direct write: patterns are created directly from CAD design without a physical mask.

 An electron beam lithography system consists of an electron source, a lens system, an electron beam deflection system, a high precision motorized stage and computers and software to control all elements.
 Today, commercial tools use field electron emission sources, such as heated W/ZrO2 for lower energy spread, enhanced brightness and higher stability.

 The beam deflection system is used to scan the beam within a so-called writing field, typically 100 µm x 100 µm up to 1 mm x 1 mm.
 The movement between writing fields is performed by the stage, which is controlled with a laser interferometer to achieve the smallest possible stitching error between each writing field.
 Today, advanced tools have a stitching error between writing fields less than 10 nm, so most often stitching errors between fields are not visible.

 Electron Beam Lithography and how we can help

 We offer EBL services based on two Jeol JBX 9500 FSZ systems.